mpazmarcato/mpazmarcato/README.md

-### Hi there 👋, I am María Paz and currently I am an undergraduate in computer science major
+### Hi there 👋, I am María Paz!

+- 🔭 I am currently an undergraduate student pursuing a Bachelor of Information Technology at UFRN-IMD.
+- 🌱 I am currently learning C++.
+- 🔭 I have a keen interest in cybersecurity and back-end development.

 <div align="center">
   <a href="https://github.com/mpazmarcato">